Artchibald/WTW-Microsoft-Power-BI-templates/readme.md

 - Day 11 6 Oct: had to implement typography declarations across all modules for consistency, took all day.
 - Day 12 7 Oct, finished all amends and presented.
-- Day 13 Monday 10 Oct: 1/2  day More amends to shapes, tables, treemap and funnel.
+- Half Day 13 Monday 10 Oct: 1/2  day More amends to shapes, tables, treemap and funnel.
 Moved back into .ai script in the afternoon.
-Spent 2 days on .ai script in spearate
+Spent 2 days on .ai script in spearate project.
-- Day 14 12/10/22 1/2 day, created video tutorial and amended readme with better info.
+- Half Day 14 12/10/22 1/2 day, created video tutorial and amended readme with better info.
+- Day 15 27/10/22 1 whole day tweaking and researching why theme is not working as expected
+- Day 16 28/10/22 (today) Redoing main theme for 16:9 instead of 1920x1080.
+Looking at buttons and tables.

 # Colors for tree and funnel